-Kim Fu is the author of For Today I Am a Boy, winner of the Edmund White Award for Debut Fiction, finalist for the PEN/Hemingway Award, and a New York Times Book Review Editor’s Choice.
-Her second novel, The Lost Girls of Camp Forevermore, was a finalist for the Washington State Book Awards.
-Fu’s writing has appeared in Granta, The Atlantic, The New York Times, Hazlitt, and the TLS.
-She lives in Seattle, Washington.
+Kim Fu is the author of For Today I Am a Boy which won the Edmund White Award for Debut Fiction and was a finalist for the PEN/Hemingway Award, as well as a New York Times Book Review Editor’s Choice.
+Her second novel, The Lost Girls of Camp Forevermore, was a finalist for the Washington State Book Award and the OLA Evergreen Award.
+Fu’s writing has appeared in Granta, the Atlantic, the New York Times, Hazlitt, and the TLS.
+She lives in Seattle.

 —Kevin Brockmeier, author of The Ghost Variations

 How I loved the cool wit of these speculative stories!
 Filled with wonder and wondering, they’re haunted too by loss and loneliness, their imaginative reach profoundly rooted in the human condition.

 —Peter Ho Davies, author of A Lie Someone Told You About Yourself

 Lesser Known Monsters of the 21st Century is for the adventurous reader—someone willing to walk into a story primed for cultural critique and suddenly come across a plot for murder, or to consider the dangers of sea monsters alongside those posed by 21st century ennui.
 Each story is spectacularly smart, hybrid in genre, and bold with intention.
 The monsters here are not only fantastical figures brought to life in hyper-reality but also the strangest parts of the human heart.
 This book is as moving as it is monumental.

 —Lucy Tan, author of What We Were Promised